 How to Incorporate Collagen into a Plant-Based Diet

 For those following a plant-based diet, accessing the benefits of collagen can be a bit more challenging.
-While traditional collagen supplements are derived from animal sources, there are ways to support natural collagen production with plant-based foods and specific nutrients.
+While traditional supplements are derived from animal sources, there are ways to support natural collagen production with plant-based foods and specific nutrients.
 Here’s a guide to helping your body produce collagen while sticking to a plant-based lifestyle.

 Why Collagen Matters for Skin and Joint Health

 Collagen is a protein that provides structure to our skin, joints, and connective tissues, helping maintain elasticity, firmness, and resilience.
-While animal-derived collagen supplements are popular for boosting these benefits, plant-based eaters can also support collagen by focusing on nutrients that promote natural production.
+While animal-derived supplements are popular for boosting these benefits, plant-based eaters can also support collagen by focusing on nutrients that promote natural production.

 Essential Nutrients for Collagen Production